 If you don’t already own a streaming device, Sling TV has a few offers to get either a free or discounted device.
-Pre-pay for two months of Sling TV, and you can get a free Roku Express.
+Pre-pay for two months of Sling TV, and you can get a Roku Express.

 Can I get A&E on PlayStation Vue?

 No. There was some hyped up PlayStation Vue customers about seven months ago when Sony took a survey of its customers.
 One of the questions asked if adding A&E, History Channel, Lifetime and fyi to Vue’s channel lineup would make them more likely to subscribe.

 Since then, there’s been plenty of speculation about Sony possibly making a deal with A&E networks, which owns the channels mentioned above.
 But so far, it hasn’t happened.

 What’s the best way to watch or stream A&E online?